 Before a buyer commits to acquire a target company, it will routinely perform due diligence on the target business by gathering all relevant and material information available to evaluate (among other things) the business and financial condition of the target company.
 Due diligence will focus on the material potential risks associated with the target business, including those risks that could prevent the transaction from closing or that could negatively impact the target company following closing.
-Often the target company will have prepared a 'data room' (a website where due diligence materials can be reviewed and downloaded) and the buyer and its representatives will be given access to such materials only after it has signed a confidentiality agreement.
+Often the target company will have prepared a "data room" (a website where due diligence materials can be reviewed and downloaded) and the buyer and its representatives will be given access to such materials only after it has signed a confidentiality agreement.
+It is not uncommon for the economic and legal terms of the transaction (as expressed in a letter of intent or other indication of interest) to be modified after due diligence has been conducted.

 The type of information shared (for example, strategic plans and price and cost data) can raise serious antitrust issues, especially if the transaction involves two actual or potential rivals.
-In addition, caution should be exercised about what is reduced to writing (such as studies, analyses and reports) regarding the reasons for the transaction, competition, competitors, markets, market shares and potential for sales growth or expansion into product or geographic markets: if the transaction is reportable to competition authorities, such materials will need to be produced as part of the required filing.
+In addition, caution should be exercised about what is reduced to writing (such as studies, analyses and reports) regarding the reasons for the transaction, competition, competitors, markets, market shares and potential for sales growth or expansion into product or geographic markets, because if the transaction is reportable to competition authorities, such materials will need to be produced as part of the required filing.